 6. Whenever the Romans did anything important, they consulted an augur, or fortuneteller.
 Like the Etruscans, they thought they could read the future from the behavior of birds.
 However, this didn't stop Roman chefs from inventing recipes for really exotic poultry, like peacock and flamingo.
 One could say that the birds were for the Romans, and vice-versa.

 7. Lucumo is the Latin form of Lauchum, one of the few Etruscan words we understand; we saw earlier that it means "priest-king."
-Therefore Lucumo was not the birth-name of Tarquinius, but rather his title.
+Therefore Lucumo would not have been the birth-name of Tarquinius, but rather another title.
 This suggests to me that Tarquinius didn't come to Rome as an entrepreneur, but as the leader of a conquering army.
 Livy should have known better.